ImagingInformatics/hackathon-docs/getting-started/hackathon-event.md

 ## How can I participate?

-Go to [https://siim.org/learning-events/events/hackathon/](https://siim.org/learning-events/events/hackathon/) and ensure you are registered for the hackathon sessions like the *kickoff* and *brainstorming* sessions at a bare minimum.
-At those sessions, we'll help you find you way.
+Go to the [Hackathon page on siim.org]](https://siim.org/learning-events/events/hackathon/) and ensure you are registered for the hackathon via the green registration button on the right-hand side.
+We'll then get in touch with you to announce upcoming sessions of interest.

-Don't forget to join the conversation on [Slack](https://join.slack.com/t/siimhackathon/shared_invite/zt-mkk0yn2e-KUqOLi6ETBUQmOffxmcQxA).
+Additionally, don't forget to join the conversation on [Slack](https://join.slack.com/t/siimhackathon/shared_invite/zt-mkk0yn2e-KUqOLi6ETBUQmOffxmcQxA).

 For inspiration of ideas to implement, check this [list of hackathon project ideas](https://docs.google.com/spreadsheets/d/160Ph4t0BxKb1L-Mv_Bq7867yHEXonBxrslgUf-EixmY/edit?usp=sharing).